ArturKovacs/Glitter-Island/README.md

 Once the program is running the user can observe the island.
 For movement, use [WASD keys](https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys).
 Hold down SHIFT to fly faster.
-For looking, press Z to capture mouse so that mouse movement controlls view direction.
-Press Z again to release mouse.
+Press Z to capture the mouse so that mouse movement controlls view direction.
+Press Z again to release the mouse.
 An other option is to hold down the right mouse button while moving the mouse.

 Table of available controlls: